Fristi/project-mycelium-v2/README.md

 APP.WIFI.PASSWORD=your-wifi-password
 ```

-The configuration system uses the `config` crate with environment variable support.
+The edge-central configuration system uses the `config` crate with environment variable support.
 All settings use the `APP` prefix with dot notation for hierarchical configuration.

+#### Backend Configuration

+The Scala backend uses environment variables and application.conf for configuration:

+- **Database**: PostgreSQL connection via JDBC
+- **Authentication**: Auth0 JWT validation
+- **CORS**: Configured for cross-origin requests
+- **File Storage**: Local file system for avatar images
+- **Logging**: Logback with structured logging

 ### Auth0 Configuration